sv6095/Ai-Email-Assistant/README.md

 - Use strong, randomly generated `JWT_SECRET_KEY`
 - The application uses OAuth 2.0 for secure authentication
 - JWT tokens expire after 7 days

+## Assumptions & Known Limitations

+### Assumptions

+- **Gmail Account Required** - Users must have an active Google account with Gmail enabled
+- **API Quotas** - This project uses Google API quotas.
+Ensure your Google Cloud project has sufficient quota for Gmail API and Gemini API requests
+- **Network Connectivity** - The application requires internet connectivity to authenticate with Google and call Gemini API
+- **Browser Support** - Frontend is tested on modern browsers (Chrome, Firefox, Safari, Edge)
+- **Email Format** - Email processing works best with standard email formats; complex HTML emails may have variable results

+### Known Limitations

+- **Email Volume** - Initial email loading may take time with very large inboxes (1000+ emails)
+- **AI Response Time** - Gemini API calls may take 2-5 seconds per request depending on load
+- **Rich Text Support** - The app currently handles plain text and basic HTML emails.
+Complex formatting may not render perfectly
+- **Attachment Handling** - Email attachments are detected but not downloadable through the UI
+- **Rate Limiting** - Google APIs have rate limits.
+High-volume usage may be throttled
+- **Language Support** - Natural language processing is optimized for English; other languages may have variable results
+- **OAuth Token Expiry** - Users need to re-authenticate if OAuth tokens expire (typically after 7 days of inactivity)
+- **Email Deletion** - Deleted emails go to Gmail trash; permanent deletion is not supported

 ## Development